X-ray Properties of NGC 253's Starburst-Driven Outflow: Methods

 Background regions were defined for each of the observations and subtracted from each of the source regions.
 The background regions totaled an area of 32~arcmin$^{2}$.
 These regions were placed far from the disk in order to avoid diffuse emission from NGC~253, while also being located on the same ACIS chip as the source regions.
 The background regions are $\geq$2.5\arcmin\ from the center of the galaxy.

 Once extracted and background subtracted, the spectra were modeled with XSPEC \citep{XSPEC} Version 12.12.
 The XSPEC model that was used to fit the spectral data differed depending on the region.
 All the models included a multiplicative constant component (\textsc{const}), two absorption components (\textsc{phabs*phabs}), a powerlaw component (\textsc{powerlaw}), and at least one optically thin, thermal plasma component (\textsc{vapec}).
 The \textsc{const} component was allowed to vary and accounted for variations in emission between the observations.
 The first \textsc{phabs} component accounted for the galactic absorption in the direction of NGC 253, $N_{\rm H}^{\rm MW}=1.4\times 10^{20}\:\mathrm{cm^{-2}}$ \citep{DL1990} and was frozen.
-The second component $N_{\rm H}^{\rm NGC~253}$ represented the intrinsic absorption of NGC~253 and was allowed to vary.
-The \textsc{powerlaw} component accounted for the non-thermal X-ray emission from e.g., X-ray binaries, and the \textsc{vapec} component represented the thermal plasma with variable abundances and temperatures.
+The second component $N_{\rm H}^{\rm NGC~253}$ represented the intrinsic absorption of NGC~253 and was allowed to vary. \edit1{Both \textsc{phabs} components have their metal abundance set to solar, consistent with observations of the NGC 253 nuclear region \citep{Mills2021,Beck2022}.} The \textsc{powerlaw} component accounted for the non-thermal X-ray emission from e.g., X-ray binaries, and the \textsc{vapec} component represented the thermal plasma with variable abundances and temperatures.
 We adopted solar abundances from \cite{Asplund2009} and photoionization cross sections from \cite{Verner1996}.

 Several other components were added as necessary to improve fits.
 The center region required a second \textsc{vapec} component that accounted for a hotter thermal plasma component.
-The center, S1, and S2 regions also included an AtomDB\footnote{http://www.atomdb.org/CX/} charge-exchange (CX) component \textsc{vacx} that accounted for the emission from electrons captured by ions from neutral atoms~\citep{AtomDB}.
-Regions N1 and N2 were found to not need the \textsc{vacx} component based on F-tests.
+The center, S1, and S2 regions also included an AtomDB\footnote{http://www.atomdb.org/CX/} charge-exchange (CX) component \textsc{vacx} that accounted for the emission from electrons captured by ions from neutral atoms~\citep{AtomDB}. \edit1{The \textsc{vacx} and additional \textsc{vapec} components have their metal abundances tied to the first \textsc{vapec} component.} Regions N1 and N2 were found to not need the \textsc{vacx} component based on F-tests.

 The final model used for regions N1 and N2 was \textsc{const*phabs*phabs*(vapec+powerlaw)}.
 For regions S1 and S2, the model was \textsc{const*phabs*phabs*(vapec+powerlaw+vacx)}, and for the center region, the model was \textsc{const*phabs*phabs*(vapec+vapec+powerlaw+vacx)}.